Quick tools for school, health, and money decisions.

 What JSON formatting does

 JSON formatting makes nested objects and arrays easier to read by adding indentation and line breaks.
-That is especially useful when you are debugging APIs or reviewing configuration files.
+That is especially useful when you are debugging API responses, reviewing config files, cleaning sample data for documentation, or checking webhook payloads.

 Best fit